andrea5972/Thesis2019-2020/Thesis/Thesis.md

 ## LITERATURE REVIEW

 Currently there are no ASL recognition applications on the market.
 This includes all platforms; mobile, web, and desktop applications.
 However, ASL recognition is not necessarily an unexplored research topic.
 There are a few research papers and GitHub projects based on the ASL recognition.
 Nothing to date using MATLAB and none of these have the speed or accuracy that I hope to achieve through this Thesis.

 ## METHODS

 In computer science, garbage in, garbage out describes the concept that flawed, or nonsense input data produces nonsense output or &quot;garbage&quot;.
-[2] The quality of the data set used plays a significant part on the accuracy of your model.
+[2] The quality of the dataset used plays a significant part on the accuracy of your model.
 Hence, I spent time on finding the perfect image dataset to use.
 I considered the size of the datasets and the quality of the images themselves to make this selection.

-The data set I ended up using was found on Kaggle.com.
+The dataset I ended up using was found on Kaggle.com.
 The training dataset contains 87,000 images which are 200x200 pixels.
 There are 29 classes, of which 26 are for the letters A-Z and 3 classes for SPACE, DELETE and NOTHING.
 These 3 classes are very helpful in real time applications, and classification.
 The test dataset contains a mere 29 images, to encourage the use of real-world test images.
 [3]

 The dataset was then uploaded into a MATLAB\_R2019 project and used to create an ALS alphabet database or gallery of images.
 Then by using the Image Set method constructed arrays of the images in the database to be used for feature extraction using the Bag-Of-Features method.
 The Bag-Of-Features method extracts SURF features (Speeded Up Robust Features) from the image files, constructs a visual library by reducing the number of features through division of feature space using K-means clustering.
 These features are then used to train a classifier model to recognize ASL signs of the 2D input images of hands.

-I constructed a multiclass Support Vector Machines (SVM), I create an image category classifier.
+I constructed a multi-class Support Vector Machines (SVM), I create an image category classifier.
 The classifier contains the number of categories and the category labels for the input images.
 Then I trained a support vector machine (SVM) multiclass classifier using the input bag, a Bag-Of-Features object.

 The image data which is ASL hand gesture images labeled by their corresponding alphabet is taken and divided into training and test databases.
 The training database is used to create the Bag-Of-Features object, which is later used with SVM to train the classifier.
 This classifier is finally used to classify the ASL hand gesture images to their corresponding alphabets.